-(2 KINGS 24, 25; 2 CHRONICLES.
-36:5-END; WITH CORRESPONDING PASSAGES FROM THE BOOKS OF JEREMIAH AND OF EZEKIEL.)
+(4224)2 KINGS 24, 25; 448652 CHRONICLES 36:5-END; WITH CORRESPONDING PASSAGES FROM THE BOOKS OF JEREMIAH AND OF EZEKIEL.)

 The reign of Jehoiakim, which lasted eleven years, was in every respect most disastrous.
 In truth, it was the beginning of the end.
 The reformatory work of Josiah gave place to a restoration of the former idolatry (comp.
-2 Chronicles 36:8).
+400) 2 Chronicles 36:8).
 As in previous reigns, it was connected with complete demoralization of the people (comp.
-Jeremiah 7:9-15; 17:2; 19:4-9; Ezekiel 8:9-18).
-And this not only among the laity, high and low, but equally among the priests and prophets (comp.
-Jeremiah 23:9-14).
+400) Jeremiah 7:9-15; 400) 17:2; 4000 Jeremiah 7:9-15; 4000 low, but equally among the priests and prophets (comp.
+200Jeremiah 23:9-14).
 All the louder rose the voices of the prophets' Jeremiah, Urijah, and Habakkuk.
-But their warnings were either unheeded and scorned, or brought on them persecution and martyrdom (2 Kings 24:4; Jeremiah 26:10, 11; and especially verses 20-23).
+But their warnings were either unheeded and scorned, or brought on them persecution and martyrdom (2002 Kings 24:4; 200Jeremiah 26:10, 11; and especially verses 20-23).
 Otherwise, also, it was a wretched government, characterized by public wrong, violence, oppression, and covetousness.
-While the land was impoverished, the king indulged in luxury, and built magnificent palaces, or adorned towns, by means of forced labor, which remained unpaid, and at the cost of the lives of a miserable enslaved people (Jeremiah 22:13-18; Habakkuk 2:9-17).
+While the land was impoverished, the king indulged in luxury, and built magnificent palaces, or adorned towns, by means of forced labor, which remained unpaid, and at the cost of the lives of a miserable enslaved people (200Jeremiah 22:13-18; 300Habakkuk 2:9-17).

 In these circumstances the crisis could not be long delayed.
 As previously stated, three years after his first expedition, Necho once more advanced against the rival empire in the east.
 There great changes had taken place.
 Nineveh had fallen under the combined assault of Nabopalassar, king of Babylonia, and Kyaxares, king of the Medes.
-Notices, however brief, of these events seem necessary for the more complete understanding of this history.1
+Notices, however brief, of these events seem necessary for the more complete understanding of this history.^{fq1}

 Media, by which name we understand the district in Asia reaching from south of the Caspian Sea, but east of the Zagros mountain, down to Elam (Susiana), seems to have been inhabited by a twofold population: the earlier settlers being of non-Arian, the later of Arian descent.
 Their history first emerges into clear light during the reign of Tiglath-pileser II., who incorporated into the Assyrian empire districts of Media, these conquests being continued by Sargon and Sennacherib.
 Media regained its independence during the reign of Asurbanipal (668-626, B.C.) when, as previously noted, Phraortes of Media made an unsuccessful inroad upon Assyria.
-His successor, Kyaxares (633-593, B.C.), in conjunction with Nabopalasar of Babylonia, put an end to the Assyrian empire and destroyed Nineveh.
-But the independence of Media did not long continue.
+His successor, Kyaxares (633-593, B.C.), in conjunction with Nabopalasar of Babylonia, put an end to the Assyrian empire and destroyed Nineveh.^{fq2} But the independence of Media did not long continue.
 Astyages, the successor of Kyaxares, was dethroned by Cyrus (in 558, B.C.), and his kingdom incorporated with Persia.